mhulse/jquery-megakrill/README.md

 ### Update:

-When finished, push your changes back to GitHub and submit a pull request.
+When finished, push your changes back to GitHub and submit a pull request …

 ## Contributing